docsforadobe/after-effects-expression-reference/docs/examples.rst

 All layers follow the same path, and each is delayed 0.5 seconds from the previous.

 .. note::
-	Dan Ebberts provides more examples and techniques for creating trails of images on his `MotionScript website <http://www.motionscript.com/mastering-expressions/follow-the-leader.html>`_.
+	Dan Ebberts provides more examples and techniques for creating trails of images on his `MotionScript <http://www.motionscript.com/mastering-expressions/follow-the-leader.html>`_.

 ----